Who gets paid during a government shutdown: VERIFY Fact Sheet

 THE ANSWER

-Furloughed and essential employees who have to report to work aren’t paid during a shutdown.
+Furloughed and excepted employees who have to report to work aren’t paid during a shutdown.
 But they will eventually get back pay.

-Historically, Congress has approved retroactive pay for “excepted” employees who continue to work during a shutdown, the Congressional Research Service (CRS) says.
+Historically, Congress has approved retroactive pay for excepted and furloughed employees, the Congressional Research Service (CRS) says.

 But that back pay was not guaranteed until Congress passed and former President Donald Trump signed a federal law in January 2019.